MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 - If you enable this policy setting, all new BitLocker startup PINs set will be enhanced PINs.

 > [!NOTE]
 > Not all computers may support enhanced PINs in the pre-boot environment.
-It's strongly recommended that users perform a system check during BitLocker setup.
+It is strongly recommended that users perform a system check during BitLocker setup.

-- If you disable or don't configure this policy setting, enhanced PINs won't be used.
+- If you disable or do not configure this policy setting, enhanced PINs will not be used.
 <!-- Device-SystemDrivesEnhancedPIN-Description-End -->

 <!-- Device-SystemDrivesEnhancedPIN-Editable-Begin -->